Abstracts should be submitted in a format ready for publication. Please check and avoid any typographic and grammatical errors.

 Do not submit the same abstract to the abstract submission system for Oral Presentations and EPOS™, as this will cause duplicate submissions and immediate rejection of the involved abstract(s).

-Detailed notifications of acceptance and guidelines for presentation will be sent by email by mid-December 2017.
+Detailed notifications of acceptance and guidelines for presentation will be available by December 2018.
 An early notification will be available at the end of November.

-Presenters of accepted scientific papers (no first or second authors) who have paid their ESR membership fee by August 31, 2017, can attend ECR 2018 for a reduced fee of EUR 300,-
+Presenters of accepted scientific papers (no first or second authors) who are ESR members in good standing by August 31, 2018, can attend ECR 2019 for a reduced fee.
+This offer will only be available if registration is finalised by December 13, 2018.

-This offer will only be available from the point of notification in early December until December 14, 2017.
+This offer will only be available from the point of notification until December 13, 2018.
 Please note that there will be no refund for fees already paid.

 A properly submitted abstract will include the following elements: